arBishal/arBishal/README.md

 A **frontend-leaning software engineer** crafting seamless, user-first experiences—driven by detail, design, and a dash of storytelling.
-By day, I engineer digital solutions for millions; by night, I chase ideas through code, visuals, and words.
-I have a strong affinity for building fun, visually striking products that feel as good as they look.
+Engineering digital solutions for millions by day; chasing ideas through code, visuals, and words by night.
+Has a strong affinity for building fun, visually striking products that feel as good as they look.
 Always creating.
 Always telling stories.

 ---